microsoft/ApplicationInsights-JS/README.md

 > ***Note:*** The documentation for `applicationinsights-js@1.0.20` has moved [here](./legacy/README.md).
 If you are looking to upgrade to the new version of the SDK, please see the [Upgrade Guide](#upgrading-from-the-old-version-of-application-insights).
 For Node.js instrumentation reference this [repository](https://github.com/microsoft/ApplicationInsights-node.js).

+## Beta (v3.x) Release Breaking changes

+As part of the beta development we intend to stop adding additional features (enhancements) to the v2.x releases.

+Development has started on the next major release which is occurring on the [beta](https://github.com/Microsoft/ApplicationInsights-JS/tree/beta) branch, this includes nightly automatic build and releases.

+Some of the major changes include

+- Removed ES3 / IE8 Support
+- Removed V1 API Backward Compatibility (Upgrading V1 -> V3)

+See the [beta](https://github.com/Microsoft/ApplicationInsights-JS/tree/beta) for the current documented set of breaking changes, all feedback on excessive breaks are welcome current release target is early (1st quarter) 2023.

 ## Getting Started

 1. Create an Application Insights resource in Azure by following [these instructions](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-javascript?toc=/azure/azure-monitor/toc.json).